skrub-data/skrub/doc/end_to_end_pipeline.rst

 - date and time data represented by `datetime` data type (e.g. :obj:`numpy.datetime64`, :obj:`pandas.DatetimeTZDtype`, :obj:`polars.datatypes.Datetime`).

-The categorical data are subdivided into group: features containing a large number of categories (high-cardinality features) versus features containing a low number of categories (low-cardinality features).
-A feature is declared to be high-cardinality if the number of unique values is larger than a given threshold controlled by the parameter ``cardinality_threshold``.
+Categorical data are subdivided into two groups: features containing a large number of categories (high-cardinality features) and features containing a small number of categories (low-cardinality features).
+A feature is considered high-cardinality if the number of unique values is greater than a given threshold, which is controlled by the parameter cardinality_threshold.

 Each group of data types defined earlier is associated with a specific init parameter (e.g. ``numeric``, ``datetime``, etc.).
 The value of these parameters follows the same